archevan/YoBitcoins/readme.md

 <h1>YoBitcoins</h1>
-	A light python script that will send a YO when the price of a BitCoin changes more than one hundred dollars.
+	A light-weight python script that will send a YO when the price of a BitCoin changes more than one hundred dollars.
 <h3>Getting Started</h3>
 	All you have to do is simply send a YO to YOBITCOINS and then you are good to go!
 <h3>Required Modules</h3>